5elenay/hyaline/README.md

 # Hyaline Discord API Wrapper.

-WARNING: Hyaline is not easy to use library.
-Created for someone who wants to use pure discord API.
-Also that means almost everything in under your control.
+**WARNING**: Hyaline is not easy to use library.

-Hyaline is a discord api wrapper for python. hyaline is created for discord developers and hyaline makes everything harder. *Its alpha-release and still not finished.*
+Hyaline is a discord api wrapper for python. hyaline is created for discord developers and hyaline makes everything harder. _Its in alpha-release and still not finished._

 Check `./docs` folder for documentation and more informations about hyaline.
 Documentation is not finished.
 You can use python `dir()` function for get all functions, attrs in the object.
 Also use `help()` for get help about a function / class.

+## Current Version:
+0.0.5
-# Errors
+## Errors

-If you downloaded hyaline from pypi and not works, download the hyaline source code (github) and swap downloaded hyaline folder with `C:\Users\username\AppData\Local\Programs\Python\Python39\Lib\site-packages\hyaline` (location may can be different, find you python folder.).
+I don't recommend to download hyaline from pypi but if you downloaded hyaline from pypi and not works, download the hyaline source code (github) and swap downloaded hyaline folder with `C:\Users\username\AppData\Local\Programs\Python\Python39\Lib\site-packages\hyaline` (location may can be different, find you python folder.).
 Now it probably will work now.

-Example Ping-Pong Discord Bot:
+## Example Ping-Pong Discord Bot

 ```py
 # Import the library and intent helper.
 import hyaline